oneislandearth/tessellation/README.md

 ##### divisions

-The `divisions` argument should be a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) of Number values which defines how many times the faces should be recursively subdivided.
+The `divisions` argument should be a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) which defines how many times the faces should be recursively subdivided.

 ## License